ultimate271/notes/gibson/neuromancer02.md

 # TWO

+## Case meets Armitage at Chiba Hilton, claiming background with Screaming Fist, and they discuss a potential deal
 AFTER A YEAR of coffins, the room on the twenty-fifth floor of the Chiba Hilton seemed enormous.
 It was ten meters by eight, half of a suite.
 A white Braun coffeemaker steamed on a low table by the sliding glass panels that opened onto